isomerpages/gb-assist/_gov-assist/3c-grants.md

 With up to 90% funding support, the IHCI Enabler is an 8-week programme that focuses on helping companies get started on Industry 4.0 transformation and optimise returns with effective human capital management.

 <a href="https://ihci.sbf.org.sg" target="_blank" style="color:#037e8a">Find out more</a>

+#### Institute of Banking and Finance Standards Training Scheme (IBF-STS)

+The IBF-STS provides funding for programmes accredited under the IBF standards, with a grant cap of $7,000 per participant per programme.

+<a href="https://www.ibf.org.sg/programmes/Pages/IBF-STS.aspx" target="_blank" style="color:#037e8a">Find out more</a>

+#### International Postings Programme (iPOST)

+The iPOST initiative helps Fis defray part of the costs incurred in sending Singapore citizen staff on global and regional attachments or postings.

+<a href="https://www.mas.gov.sg/schemes-and-initiatives/international-postings-programme-ipost" target="_blank" style="color:#037e8a">Find out more</a>

 #### Internationalisation Skills (iSkills) Talent Development Programme